-- Development of the basic information about voter registration, voting procedures, current elections, using the electronic voting system, and the vote-by-mail process. - Voter education workshops, which are conducted using visual aids such as PowerPoint presentations, eSlate electronic voting system demonstrations and other outreach materials.

-For instance, our office launched a massive voter education and outreach program targeting registered voters across the County to introduce our new electronic voting system when they were first purchased in 2003.
-During this campaign period, a total of 105 presentations and demonstrations were successfully performed, of which 15 were targeted at specific language-based communities and over 60 were held at events that included a mix of Asian and Spanish-speaking communities.
+- Development of the basic information about voter registration, voting procedures, current elections, using the electronic voting system, and the vote-by-mail process. - Voter education workshops, which are conducted using visual aids such as PowerPoint presentations, eSlate electronic voting system demonstrations and other outreach materials. - For instance, our office launched a massive voter education and outreach program targeting registered voters across the County to introduce our new electronic voting system when they were first purchased in 2003.
+During this campaign period, a total of 105 presentations and demonstrations were successfully performed, of which 15 were targeted at specific language-based communities and over 60 were held at events that included a mix of Asian and Spanish-speaking communities. - Network-building with diverse language communities.
+Over the years, we have built a solid foundation of networking with various community organizations such as senior centers, Asian community committees, Spanish-speaking community committees, grade schools, high schools, local colleges and universities, health care organizations, and other community-based agencies.